Fr. Timothy J. Shreenan, O.F.M., Pastor

 Religious Education, Catechesis of the Good Shepherd

-Sarah Christopher joined the Religious Education Team in 2016 and has worked alongside children in the Catechesis of the Good Shepherd (CGS) and in preparing for their sacraments since 2012.
+Sarah began her work at SPSA when she joined the Religious Education Team in 2016 and has worked alongside children in the Catechesis of the Good Shepherd (CGS) and in preparing for their sacraments since 2012.
 Sarah is trained in all three levels of CGS.

 Sarah serves as the Elementary CGS catechist at Enfield Montessori School, and is a freelance WordPress and Marketing consultant.
 She earned a Bachelor’s Degree in Journalism from Texas A&M University and an MBA with a Marketing emphasis from American Intercontinental University.
 She lives in Manchester, CT with her husband, four children and their dog Daisy.